alukatsk/presentations/README.md

 # My presentations
-My presentations from different events
+I was trying to put my presentations from different events in this place.
+However, Github doesn't allow put big slide decks.
+Sorry ;-(